 Cuneiform Tablet and Envelope, c.
 1927-1836 BCE [source]

-But cracking open clay every time you received a bill doubtlessly got old, fast.
+But cracking open clay every time you received a bill would doubtlessly get old, fast.
 Older civilizations thought so, too.
 The introduction of paper changed the game, and the lucky literate began to write letters on paper.
-They would typically use the letters themselves as envelopes – it entailed folding the letter in halves or thirds and sealing it with an adhesive, before writing the address on the clean back of the letter.
+They would typically use the letters themselves as envelopes – this entailed folding the letter in halves or thirds and sealing it with an adhesive, before writing the address on the clean back of the letter.

 Some historians believe it was French monarch Louis XIV who popularized the practice of using envelopes.
 The king, known for his love of excess, requested bespoke envelopes to keep his personal correspondence private.
 The trend caught on only among the very wealthy, since paper was still an expensive commodity.

 It wasn’t until the mid-19th century that envelopes became more widely used, thanks to the invention of an envelope-making machine in England.
 Before this technology, all envelopes had been hand-folded, and the labor had driven costs higher still.
 Inspired by the English, American inventor R. L. Hawes created and patented his own envelope-making machine, which saw commercial success and greatly reduced the cost of envelopes.

 As for self-adhesive envelopes history, Hawes’ invention led to his peers creating similar machines, until in the late 19th century a machine was created that could fold and apply adhesive to envelopes.
 It was a breakthrough that allowed the mass production of envelopes and the eventual birth of the pre-stamped envelope.